kianorr/kianorr.github.io/content/english/research/pic.md

 UCLA.
 It was my introduction to computational plasma physics. <!--more-->
-All of the code is on my [github](https://github.com/kianorr/PIC_from_scratch), along with more detailed explanations in the jupyter notebook.
+All of the code is on my [github](https://github.com/kianorr/PIC_from_scratch), along with more detailed explanations and code tests in the jupyter notebook.

 ![pic](/pic_two_stream.png#center)
 *A result of my PIC code.
 The full animation is at the bottom of the page.*